yanbrasiliano/starter-kit-laravue/README.md

 # Starter Kit LaraVue

 Starter Kit Laravue is a powerful project template designed to jumpstart your development process.
-Combining Laravel and Vue 3, it provides a robust backend and a reactive frontend.
+Combining Laravel and Vue 3, it provides a robust backend and a reactive front end.
 This kit includes pre-configured authentication, user and permission management, an initial dashboard, and a responsive side menu.
 With integrated automated testing, this starter kit ensures a solid foundation for building scalable and maintainable web applications.

 ## Features